Make 3 Calls To Congress

 This means if you are diagnosed with cancer, no matter where you seek care, your life will be needlessly endangered because every doctor in the country is in the dark about how often treatment side-effects have killed or harmed patients at other hospitals.

-• Cancer patients and their families have the right to know how often treatments kill cancer and how often treatments kill patients.
+Cancer patients and their families have the right to know how often treatments actually kill cancer and how often treatment side-effects have harmed other patients before they pay a hospital for a treatment.

-It’s easy for hospitals to claim a treatment is effective or that side-effects are rare when hospitals can keep it secret after treatment side-effects result in patients suffering or dying.
+It’s easy for hospitals to claim a treatment is effective or that side-effects are rare when hospitals can keep the success and side-effect rates of the treatments they sell hidden from their customers.

-• It is a disgrace that future cancer patients’ lives are needlessly endangered because the overwhelming majority of past cancer patients’ survival and side-effect data is being kept secret by hospitals.
+Future cancer patients’ lives are being needlessly endangered because the overwhelming majority of past cancer patients’ survival and side-effect data is being kept secret by hospitals.

-One of the largest benefits that The Cancer TOT Registry will provide is ending the unnecessary suffering of cancer patients caused by doctors and patients being unaware of how many former patients have died or suffered catastrophic side-effects from cancer treatments.
+One of the largest benefits that The CanceTOR will provide is ending the unnecessary suffering of cancer patients caused by doctors and patients being unaware of how many former patients have died or suffered catastrophic side-effects from cancer treatments.

-• The Cancer TOT Act will put an end to hospitals' selfish and destructive hoarding of invaluable treatment outcome data so it can be utilized by doctors and researchers to cure and improve the quality-of-life of cancer patients.
+The Cancer TOT Act will put an end to hospitals' selfish hoarding of life-saving treatment outcome data so it can be utilized by doctors and researchers to develop new therapies and improve the quality-of-life of cancer patients.

-Forcing hospitals to stop keeping cancer treatment outcomes secret will allow doctors to craft more effective and ethical treatment protocols and remove roadblocks for cancer researchers, while also protecting patients from predatory behavior and minimizing the likelihood of patients suffering.
+Treatment Outcome Transparency will allow doctors to craft more effective and ethical treatment protocols and remove roadblocks for cancer researchers.